quellabs/signal-hub/README.md

 // Get annotations for a class
 $classAnnotations = $reader->getClassAnnotations(MyClass::class);

+// Get annotations for a class, filtered by a specific annotation
+$classAnnotations = $reader->getClassAnnotations(MyClass::class, SomeAnnotation::class);

 // Get annotations for a property
 $propertyAnnotations = $reader->getPropertyAnnotations(MyClass::class, 'propertyName');

+// Get annotations for a property, filtered by a specific annotation
+$propertyAnnotations = $reader->getPropertyAnnotations(MyClass::class, 'propertyName', SomeAnnotation::class);

 // Get annotations for a method
 $methodAnnotations = $reader->getMethodAnnotations(MyClass::class, 'methodName');

+// Get annotations for a method, filtered by a specific annotation
+$methodAnnotations = $reader->getMethodAnnotations(MyClass::class, 'methodName', SomeAnnotation::class);
 ```

 ## Annotation Format